 NEWS

-This year, we participated in the TOKYO ARCHITECTURE FESTIVAL 2025 and hosted a guided tour of our facility on May 21st.
+Continuing from last year, we participated in the TOKYO ARCHITECTURE FESTIVAL 2026 and hosted a guided tour of our facility on May 20th.
 The Tokyo Architecture Festival is an interactive event that engages both visitors and site hosts, inspired by international events such as Open House London.
-The festival is organized through private sector initiatives, launched last […]
+The festival is organized through private sector initiatives, […]

 Read more